chattchain/xmtp-quickstart-request-inbox/README.md

 const initXmtpWithKeys = async function () {
   // ... previous code
   const xmtp = await Client.create(wallet);
-  // Add these lines to refresh the consent list await xmtp.contacts.refreshConsentList();
+  // Refresh the consent list to make sure your application is up-to-date with the network await xmtp.contacts.refreshConsentList();
 };
 ```